ml-explore/mlx-swift-examples/Libraries/MLXLMCommon/Documentation.docc/porting.md

 ### Configuration

-Next I typically port the configuration type from python -- you can see it at the top of the `gemma.py` file:
+Next port the configuration type from python -- you can see it at the top of the `gemma.py` file:

 ```python
 @dataclass